-This light painting photography tutorial will show you how to create a simple omnidirectional light from a directional light.
+This DIY Light Painting Tool tutorial by Jason D. Page will show you how to create a simple omnidirectional light from a directional light.
 This is one of the first tool ideas I ever came up.
 Sometimes the simple solutions are the best.
 I use this tool for light writing and light graffiti when I don’t want to see a lens flare or when I need a light that can bee seen by the camera from all angles.

 What You Need:

 A White Film Canister (if you shoot film you should have a lot of these laying around)

 A roll of strong tape (I use Gorilla Tape)

 Connect the two of them